Life cycle thinking: Retail

 Retail often accounts for a significant portion of economies and thus can have huge implications in terms of environmental impacts.
-The life cycle of a product in retail would include the complete supply-chain of the product, its use and disposal or end-of-life treatment.
+The life cycle of a product in retail would include the complete supply chain of the product, its use, and disposal or end-of-life treatment.

 Construction

 There are many uses for life-cycle thinking in construction, especially in terms of construction waste and waste management.
-Finding better ways to recycle waste and prevent waste are important to reduce negative environmental impact of the construction industry.
+Finding better ways to recycle waste and prevent waste are important to reduce the negative environmental impact of the construction industry.

 For construction products in Europe, a standardized methodology for building assessment considering Environmental Products Declarations (EPD) has been approved.
 The main standards are EN 15978 (buildings) and EN 15804 (products).

 Transport

-Finding alternative fuel sources are the biggest challenges to reducing negative environmental impact in the transportation sector.
-Biofuels are becoming increasing popular as an alternative to fossil fuels.
+Finding alternative fuel sources is the biggest challenge to reducing negative environmental impacts in the transportation sector.
+Biofuels are becoming increasingly popular as an alternative to fossil fuels.
 Life cycle analysis can provide a fuller picture of the extent alternative fuel sources reduce emissions and overall environmental impact compared to conventional fuels.